-Maybe it reminds me of my grandmother.
-I have memories of chickens being cooked, matzoh ball soups being made, and feeling loved.
+A roast chicken reminds me of my grandmother.
+I have memories of chickens being cooked, matzoh ball soups simmering on the stove, and feeling loved.

-“How do you roast a chicken?” is one of the top questions I get asked from clients and people coming to take my cooking classes.
+“How do you roast a chicken?” is a top questions I get asked from clients and people coming to take my cooking classes.
 Don’t be embarrassed.
 If you didn’t learn from your grandma, how would you know?

-You don’t need a lot to roast a chicken but you do need a roasting pan.
+You don’t need a lot to roast a chicken but one key piece of equipment you do need is a roasting pan.
 Not the size you would use for a Thanksgiving turkey, but big enough to hold a chicken.
 You need the roasting rack that fits on the inside of the pan too, and that typically comes with the pan.

 You need a chicken, obviously, but what kind?
 I like Kosher chickens because they are brined, and brining equals a lot of flavor.
 If you can’t find a Kosher chicken, no worries.
 Above all, be sure to buy your chickens organic to avoid unnecessary pesticides and additives.
 Most roasting chickens typically are about the same size, five pounds.
 If your chicken is bigger you might have to adjust the cooking time a little bit.

 You need some salt and pepper too.
 You can add other spices or herbs if you like.
 This go around I added chili powder and a lemon, just for interest.
 Dried oregano and thyme are also good additions.